Fotisbs/Grapevine_Vinification_Microbiome/README.md

 done
 ```

-2) Then you need to demultiplex the data according to our own demultiplexing method using our in-house script.
+1) Then you need to demultiplex the data according to our own demultiplexing method using our in-house script.
-This requires Flexbar v3.0.3 to be installed as described in the manuscript.
+This requires Flexbar v3.0.3 to be installed.
 A detailed description of our in-house multiplexing approach is provided in our [previous work] (https://github.com/SotiriosVasileiadis/mconsort_tbz_degr#16s).
 You need to enter the folder Fungi/1.Demultiplex and run the following commands (change the MY_PROCS variable to whatever number of logical processors you have available and want to devote).
 the following commands are going to save the demultiplexed files in the Fungi(or Bacteria)/1.Demultiplex/demux_out folder.